 I've found it's always best to trust one's intuition.
 It rarely leads you astray.
-I've gotten strong feelings before about whether or not I should do something, and they've always proven to be correct.
+I've had strong feelings before about whether or not I should do something, and they've always proven to be correct.
 Intuition is a powerful thing.
 Everyone has it.
 People should really pay more attention to it.
 It's there to keep you on the right course.
 When I haven't followed it, I've regretted it.
 When I have followed it, it's produced good results.
 Even when I've followed my intuition without knowing why I was or wasn't doing something, the reason always revealed itself soon enough.

 So, the intuition I was having that now wasn't the right time for IVF after all, and that I should be focusing on IUI, fertility acupuncture, and fertility herbs, was something I took seriously.
 The fact that the feeling came on me so suddenly when I'd been so determined to do IVF this year was telling.
 The feeling that IVF was not right for me at this time was strong.
 The pull toward other options, as well as the pull to re-visit adoption, was also strong and, more importantly, specific.
 This was something I couldn't ignore.